-When the fake locksmith shows up, he will likely not be wearing a uniform or have any ID that would show he is employed as a locksmith.
-Chances are, the vehicle will not be marked, or it will not have permanent markings for the business.
-It may have magnetic signage, but even that is rare for scammers.
+When the scammer shows up, he will likely not be wearing a uniform or have any ID that would show he is employed as a locksmith.
+Chances are, the vehicle will not be marked, or will have magnetic signage rather than a painted logo for the business.

-The fake locksmith will demand cash, but if you don’t have that much cash on hand they may agree to taking a debit card.
+The technician may request to be paid in cash, but if you don’t have that much cash on hand they may agree to make a debit card transaction.
 However, they will try to avoid accepting credit cards because they are too easy to trace.
-The bill will be big and much more than the original quote.
+The bill will be much more than the original quote.